ys1382/unladen/README.md

 But as of this writing, you can't fire up Swift in Heroku, and installing Swift on Linux is a lot more daunting than just summoning apt-get, and although there are several projects that claim to be Swift web servers, I couldn't get a single one to serve up "Hello world".
 Most wouldn't even compile with the latest Swift v2.
 At least the prematurely-named "Perfect" ran, but I couldn't for the life of me get it to output "Hello world".
 Maybe they already had the domain name and figured why not.

 So, with the hubris of any developer-at-heart, I made my own from scratch today.
-It's called "unladen" and available in GitHub here.
 If you're familiar with the API of Express.js, the popular node.js library, it should look familiar:

 Run in Xcode (or even on Linux I suppose), and point your browser to 127.0.0.1:1999/foo?a=b and you'll see: